What Are Cracked Nails?

 - Red nail beds

-You could have psoriasis only on your nails, or you could have scaly redness elsewhere on your body.
+You could have psoriasis only on your nails, or you could have scaly redness in other places on your body.
 Either way, see a dermatologist, who can suggest a medicine that helps.

 Your body needs iron to make healthy red blood cells that can move oxygen to all your tissue.
 If you don't have enough iron, you have a condition called anemia.
 Cracked nails can be one of the symptoms.